What is Machine Learning?#

 Automated Machine Learning (AutoML) is the application of automated tools when designing machine learning models.
 The goal of AutoML is to simplify the machine learning lifecycle for non-experts and to facilitate rapid prototyping.
 In addition, AutoML can aid in the discovery of simpler and more accurate solutions than could otherwise be discovered by human intuition alone.
 Rubix provides a number of tools to help automate the machine learning process including hyper-parameter optimizers and feature selectors.

 Other Forms of ML#

 Although the supervised and unsupervised learning framework covers a substantial number of problems, there are other types of machine learning that the library does not support out of the box.

 Reinforcement Learning (RL) is a type of machine learning that aims to learn the optimal control of an agent within an environment through cumulative reward.
 The data used to train an RL learner are the states obtained by performing some action and then observing the response.
 If supervised learning is learning by example then reinforcement learning is learning from mistakes.
-Reinforcement learning is used to train AIs to play games such as Go, Chess, and Starcraft 2, as well as in robotics for learning movements such as walking or grasping.
+Reinforcement learning is used to train AIs to play games such as Go, Chess, and Starcraft 2, and in robotics for movement planning.